 The Governing Body will develop policies and procedures to ensure the medical needs of pupils at St Mary's CE (Aided) Primary School are managed appropriately.
 They will be supported with the implementation of these arrangements by the Head teacher and school staff.

-The Lead for Managing Medicines at St Mary's CE (Aided) Primary School is Mrs Emma Gabriel or in her absence Mrs Janet Lees or Mrs Vicky Russell.
+The Lead for Managing Medicines at St Mary's CE (Aided) Primary School is Mrs Sam Adams or, in her absence, ???.
 In their duties staff will be guided by their training, this policy and related procedures.

 IMPLEMENTATION, MONITORING & REVIEW